asi-uniovi/malloovia/docs/install.rst

   $ python -m venv ~/myenvs/malloovia

-Or, in windows:
+Or, in windows with the standard command line (PowerShell would require modifications not explained here):

 .. code-block:: doscon

-  C:\> python -m venv %USERPROFILE%\malloovia
+  C:\> python -m venv %USERPROFILE%\myenvs\malloovia

 This will create the folder ``myenvs/malloovia`` in the home folder, with a private copy of Python and other tools (like ``pip``) required to install packages locally into that folder.